 Take this plan as a blueprint, commit to sticking at it, and get stuck in!
-And if you'd like a help hand, check out the Fluent Spanish Academy.
+And if you'd like a helping hand, check out Spanish Uncovered.

 Do you know someone who wants to learn Spanish?
 Please share this post with them, or click here to send a Tweet!

 Get my best language learning tips by email

 I've created a range of high-quality learning materials to help you achieve fluency in Spanish, whether you're at the beginner, intermediate or advanced level.